willhk10/Engineering_4_Notebook/README.md

 The purpose of this assignment is to do the code for the Loops and Strings assignment in as little amount of lines as possible.
 I successfully got the code from 9 lines all the way down to 5.
 I do have to give some credit to my classmate [Alden Dent](https://github.com/adent11) for assisting me with getting it to 1.

 # ***Hangman***
+Before the explanation, here are a few things you should look up and understand before you attempt to write the [Hangman](https://github.com/willhk10/Engineering_4_Notebook/blob/main/Python/PerfectHangman.py)
 <br/>
 <br/>
 <br/>